dentropy/udacity-capstone/README.md

+## TODO

+* Data Quality Checks
+* Export JSON of all git remotes to github jist
+* Get SQL database in the cloud, dump everything there
+* Final project writeup
+* Submit

 # udacity-capstone

 The purpose of this project is to develop a ETL pipeline for social media information, in this case reddit comments and git metadata.
 The unique quality across these datasets are domain names.
 Git metadata includes email addresses which use a domain name and website URL's can be extracted from reddit comments.